theInnuendoProject/MicrobialGenomeMetagenomeCourse/MetagenomePart4.md

 Bins >2 Mbp and those with a completion >70% will be renamed as MAGs (i.e., as population genomes).

+>Note that these parameters can be modified by playing with parameters of the program (see `anvi-rename-bins -h`)

 And summarize the collection:

 ```